Port of Nantes: 19th century

 To support increasing activity, the Antilles Wharf was developed starting in 1840, directly across from Quai de la Fosse.
 However, the Loire River posed navigational challenges—it was shallow, while ships were becoming larger and required greater draft clearance.
 As a response, the port of Saint-Nazaire was created in 1856 as a new outport for Nantes, replacing Paimbœuf.
 By the mid-19th century, the port of Nantes had a continuous line of quays along its right bank from the Palais de la Bourse to the boundary with Chantenay-sur-Loire.
-Beyond that, private quays were developed by companies like Kuhlmann, Saint-Gobain, Talvande, and Chantiers Dubigeon, restricting public access to the river except in specific locations like Cale Crucy and the village of Roche-Maurice.
+Beyond that, private quays were developed by companies like Kuhlmann, Saint-Gobain, Talvande, and Chantiers Dubigeon, restricting public access to the river except in specific locations such as Cale Crucy and the village of Roche-Maurice.

 Sailboats and steamboats at the Quai de la Fosse, engraving made in 1850 by Horace Castelli.

 Port activity on Île Gloriette in 1850.

 Aerial view of Nantes, its river from upstream to downstream, and its port activity in the 19th century.

 Location of the seaport at Fosse Wharf on a map from 1883.

 Starting in 1887, passenger transport services were provided by steamships called Roquio, operating within the port and stopping at various points along Fosse Wharf, Antilles Wharf, and Trentemoult.
 This service was discontinued in 1970.

 By the late 19th century, sandbanks between the communes of Le Pellerin and Frossay made it impossible for large ships to navigate to Nantes.
 In response, construction of a canal parallel to the river was ordered in 1882, and in 1892, the Canal de la Martinière was inaugurated.
 Used for commercial navigation for twenty years, it became obsolete as technological advancements allowed for more efficient dredging of the Loire River's bed.
 Additionally, Île Mabon was leveled starting in 1902 to facilitate entry into the port of Nantes.

 Loading around 1900 of a boat moored at the foot of the Place de la Petite-Hollande near the Hôtel de La Villestreux.
 The Palais de la Bourse is on the opposite bank.
 The Place du Commerce and Île Feydeau are connected by the Pont de la Bourse.